Protecting Savers, Modernising Financial Fairness

 Sign the petition

-In practice, savers face a false choice:
+In practice, many investors face a challenging dilemma:

 This is not true choice.